Music

 Music At Ewell Castle School

+Curriculum Music lessons are taught in Years 7 and 8 and the subject becomes optional thereafter.
+One lesson per week is taught at Key Stage 3, three lessons at Key Stage 4 and six lessons at Key Stage 5.
+In the Sixth Form students may opt for Music and/or Music Technology A-level courses.
 Pupils learn about music from all cultures and times, with lessons involving practical music-making and all pupils having a chance to perform at one or more of the numerous concerts presented by the Department each year.
 Individual musical tuition is available to any pupil who wishes to learn an instrument, from and to any standard, with a wide selection of instruments offered.
 There are a variety of musical groups and ensembles.
-These include Chapel Choir and instrumental groups such as a Concert Band, Percussion Ensemble, Chamber Orchestra and Chamber Wind.
-The largest and grandest musical event of the year is the whole-school musical, currently held at the Epsom Playhouse.
+These include our auditioned choir, Cantus, and Pupil Choir which is open to all.
+We also offer instrumental groups such as a Concert Band, Jazz Band and Brass Band.
+The largest and grandest musical event of the year is the whole-school musical, often held at the Epsom Playhouse.
 Performers are accompanied by a professional orchestra, technical team and dressed by costumiers.

 Visiting Music Teacher Lessons